Please note that the TimeRef website is currently being redesigned. This page shows what the rest of site will eventually look like.

 Warwick took an army north to deal with the new threat from Queen Margaret.
 The Lancastrians had laid seige to Norham Castle on the Scottish border.
 Under the control of the Earl of Warwick, the Yorkists again proved too powerful for the Lancastrians and with her invasion plans in ruin Margaret decided to return to France.
 She took Prince Edward with her.

-Queen Margaret, Henry VI and Scottish support besieged the castle at Norham.
+Queen Margaret and King Henry VI with Scottish support besieged the castle at Norham.
 King Edward failed to react to the problem and it was left to the Earls of Warwick and Northumberland to come to the castle's rescue.
-Henry, Margaret and the Scots fled.
+King Henry, Margaret and the Scots fled.

 Edward IV agreed a truce with Scotland who had lost interest in fighting for the Lancastrians and Queen Margaret.
 The truce was signed at York and Edward spent Christmas in the city.

 Louis XI, the French King devised a plan to remove Edward IV from the English throne.
-Louis persuaded the Earl of Warwick (a Yorkist) and Margaret of Anjou the exiled wife of Henry VI (a Lancastrian) to combine forces and attempt to over through Edward.
+Louis persuaded the Yorkist Earl of Warwick and Margaret of Anjou the exiled wife of Henry VI, a Lancastrian, to combine forces and attempt to over through Edward.
 Warwick and Margaret met on 22 July at Anger Cathedral to put their differences aside and to agree on a course of action.